Nietzsche, a German philosopher who lived in the 1800s and who understood monsters as well as any of us, coined the above phrase.

 ― If you don’t need a webcam in your home, don’t have one.
 Kids can be impulsive and use poor judgment in their own webcam use and from whom they receive communications.

 ― If you have the Internet in your home, you have pornography in your home, and it’s only a mouse click away.
 Pornography can be accidentally stumbled upon during a computer search for homework.
 Keep a family computer in a common area and have parental controls, which are not always fool proof, so communicate what it is they might/will come across and why it is harmful.

 Like any battle against a gigantic monster, you cannot just look upon pornography and gain the strength to defeat it ― you must know how to avoid it and immediately walk away if you happen upon it.

-According to Dr. Donald L. Hilton Jr., renowned neurological surgeon and a specialist on the effects of addiction on the brain: “Virtually all of our young men and women are already seriously exposed.”
-So if your child has a problem with repeatedly seeking out pornography make sure they do not feel ashamed and they know that they are not alone.
-It is vital to seek help for them from a therapist who specializes in sexual addictions.
+According to Dr. Donald L. Hilton Jr, renowned neurological surgeon and a specialist on the effects of addiction on the brain: “Virtually all of our young men and women are already seriously exposed.”
+If your child has a problem with repeatedly seeking out pornography, make sure they do not feel ashamed.
+They need to know they are not alone.
+It is vital to seek help from a therapist who specializes in sexual addictions.
 Parents and youth ― communicate now with each other.
 There should be no judging, no guilt trips, and no shaming or anger involved with those communications.

 Mary was born and raised in California.
 Her most challenging and matchless role in life was raising seven children.
 She has written Guardians of Innocence.
 She is the published author of two other books – Angels in Our Midst, and The Holy Ghost, The Third Member of the Godhead.
 She also worked for the Air Force, the Department of Defense, and as a nurse in private practices for many years.
 Look for her book at Guardians of Innocence (book trailer) - A Parent's Guide to Protecting Children from Pornography